request/request/README.md

 - Fixed authentication leak in 307 and 308 redirects
 - Added `secureConnect` to timings and `secureHandshake` to timingPhases
 - Fixed `Request~getNewAgent` to account for `passphrase` while generating poolKey
-- Added support for extending the root CA certificates.
+- Added support for extending the root CA certificates
+- Added `verbose` mode to bubble up low-level request-response information

 ## Super simple to use